 The abbey church at Gloucester built by Abbot Serlo was dedicated by Samson the Bishop of Worcester, Gundulph the Bishop of Rochester and Harvey Bishop of Bangor.

 Gundulf's thirty year career of magnificent castle and cathedral design and construction came to an end with his death.
 His plans for the reconstruction of Rochester Cathedral were left incomplete.
 It was not until 1115 that construction work was to resume under the direction of Ernulf.

-Construction of Rochester Cathedral's name commenced in 1115 and finished around 1130.
+Construction of Rochester Cathedral's nave commenced in 1115 and was finished in around 1130.

 On the same day that Henry I attended the consecration of Rochester Cathedral, a fire took hold in the city and damaged the newly finished building.

 Work on the West front of Rochester Cathedral began in 1150.